plenoptic-org/plenoptic/docs/tutorials/advanced/Synthesis_extensions.md

 );
 ```

-We call synthesize in the same way and can even make use of the original `plot_synthesis_status` function to see what synthesis looks like
+We call synthesize in the same way and can even make use of the original {func}`plot_synthesis_status <plenoptic.synthesize.mad_competition.plot_synthesis_status>` function to see what synthesis looks like

 ```{code-cell} ipython3
 old_mad.synthesize(store_progress=True)